New York joins California in locking down against the virus

 Governments are trying to balance locking down residents with the need to keep food, medicine and other essentials flowing.

 In Britain, the category of vital workers includes doctors, nurses and paramedics — and also vicars, truckers, garbage collectors and journalists.
-In New York, people will allowed out for grocery shopping, necessary errands and solitary exercise.
+In New York, people will allowed out for grocery shopping, other necessary errands and solitary exercise.
 They will have to stay at least 6 feet apart.

 “These provisions will be enforced,” Cuomo said.
 “These are not helpful hints.”